HarbingerOfFire/Passploit/README.md

 After it is retrieved, it has a built in setup sequence that can be run using the following command:

 `python3 passploit.py --setup`

+The default wordlist `rockyou.txt` can't be used until it is unzipped.

 ## Usage
 ### Hash Cracking